 In this case, Amazon failed to consider risks to the success of its Fire phone.
 Did they conduct enough analysis of their target market?
 The company had much success with their tablets by appealing to certain price points, but the Fire phone had the same level of components as flagship systems like the iPhone, and was therefore just as expensive according to this report.

-Scenario analysis is one method Amazon could have used to identify risks to its objectives and make adjustments.
+Scenario planning (…or scenario analysis) is one method Amazon could have used to identify risks to its objectives and make adjustments.

 7. Loss of profits, financial loss – Every one of the preceding 6 consequences leads to some sort of financial loss, be it in the form of fines, lost sales, or even lower share values.